Adrian Gore (British Army officer): Military career

 After passing out from Sandhurst, Gore was commissioned as a second lieutenant into the Rifle Brigade (The Prince Consort's Own) on 17 December 1919.
 He served during most of the interwar period with the 2nd Battalion of his regiment, initially in Ireland during the Irish War of Independence and then in Turkey and Malta.

 By the outbreak of World War II in September 1939, Gore was training officer for the Rifle Brigade and was serving at the regimental depot at Winchester.
 In 1941 he was selected to command the Green Jackets Officer Cadet Training Unit (OCTU).
 The Rifle Brigade, along with the King's Royal Rifle Corps (KRRC), provided the motorised infantry battalions for the British Army's armoured divisions.

-He remained in this role until the following year when he was given command of the 10th Battalion, Rifle Brigade during the Tunisian campaign.
-He rose to the rank of Brigadier, commanding the 7th Motor Brigade, before moving to the 2nd Infantry Brigade which he served with at the Anzio beachhead, before taking command of 61st Infantry Brigade throughout the remainder of the Italian campaign.
-He commanded the 6th Armoured Division while the division was on occupation duty in Austria from May 1945 and later at Verona between September 1945 and March 1946.
+He remained in this role until the following year when he was given command of the 10th Battalion, Rifle Brigade (Tower Hamlets Rifles) for the Tunisian campaign.
+He temporarily commanded the 7th Motor Brigade, before being promoted to brigadier and taking over the 2nd Infantry Brigade, with which he served at the Anzio beachhead.
+He was recalled from Anzio to form 61st Infantry Brigade (consisting of battalions of the Rifle Brigade), which he commanded throughout the remainder of the Italian campaign.
+He was slightly wounded when a jeep was blown up on a mine.
+He temporarily commanded the 6th Armoured Division while the division was on occupation duty in Austria from July 1945 and later at Verona between September 1945 and March 1946.